Data Centers in Turin

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs) The local ecosystem is anchored by TOP-IX (Torino Piemonte Internet Exchange).
-This IXP is vital for localizing traffic, reducing latency for regional users, and improving overall network performance by keeping data within the Piedmont region.
+Internet Exchange Points (IXPs): Turin is home to the TOP-IX (Torino Piemonte Internet Exchange).
+The presence of a local IXP improves network performance by localizing traffic, reducing latency for users and businesses in the Piedmont region.

 Power Analysis